plblum/jivs/README.md

 * An HTML element to host the ValidationSummary.
 * A function that responds to the `onValidationStateChanged callback` on the ValidationManager.
 This function will gather the data and update the ValidationSummary.
 * Use the `getIssuesFound()` function on ValidationManager to retrieve those issues.
->You will get issues generated by your business logic too with `ValidationManager.setExternalIssuesFound()`.
+>You will get issues generated by your business logic too with `ValidationManager.addExternalIssuesFound()`.

 We've modified the original example to provide a \<div> used for the ValidationSummary.
 It is shown outside of the \<form> but can be inside, and can be offered in multiple locations too:
 ```ts